maelvls/k.maelvls.dev/README.md

-# Vault + external-dns + cert-manager on GKE using Terraform
+# Helm 3 + Vault + external-dns + cert-manager on GKE using Terraform

-Infra-as-code (terraform + helm) for creating a Kubernetes cluster with Vault and featuring
+Infra-as-code (terraform + helm 3) for creating a Kubernetes cluster with Vault and featuring.

 - external DNS configured dynamically by the cluster when the LoadBalancer (traefik) gets its external IP.
 Regarding the fqdn `*.kube.maelvls.dev`: